Education Research Current Organisation and Cooperation NL

 • GreenAdapt2Extremes (2024-2027)

 The project "Green adaptation pathways for a resilient future for river basins under increasing extreme floods and droughts" (GreenAdapt2Extremes) focuses on three tributaries (Dora Baltea, Geul, Erft) that are sensitive to floods and droughts.
-The aim of the project, funded through the European partnership Water4All, is to work with stakeholders in these rivers to devise new ways to deal with floods and droughts, through a participatory approach, analysis of current and future risks, and evaluation of Nature-based Solutions.
+The aim of the project, funded through the European partnership Water4All, is to work with stakeholders in these rivers to devise new ways to deal with floods and droughts, through a participatory approach, analysis of current and future risks, and evaluation of Nature-Based Solutions.
 IVM leads the work on multi-level governance and valuation of co-benefits of NBS.

-Contact information: Dr Marije Schaafsma
+Contact information: Dr Marije Schaafsma, Dr Marthe Wens and Shahana Bilalova

 • PLUS Change (203-2028)